Chapter 2

 “Three Men in a Tub” and “Tom Waits For No Man”

-are played with equal panache.
 The Works have never sounded more

 combust.
+They

 have done a few warm-up gigs on their way to Germany.
 One was in